 Tamr Customer 360

-How the Massachusetts Department of Executive Education Earned an “A” in Analytics
+How the Massachusetts Executive Office of Education Earned an “A” in Analytics

 Golden customer records help the agency better serve its constituents